A National Park is a large natural area of land containing a representative or outstanding sample of major natural regions, features or scenery.

 - preserving the natural, primitive and remote character of wilderness areas.

 The Kent Group is Tasmania's newest National Park.
-Information about the Kent Group can be found on the Tasmania Parks and Wildlife Service web site at http://www.parks.tas.gov.au/index.html
+Information about the Kent Group can be found on the Department of Primary Industries, Water and Environment web site at www.dpiwe.tas.gov.au/inter.nsf/WebPages/LBUN-54Q8KZ?open

 NATIONAL PARKS, Tasmania